Dubai World Cup Night 2025: Preview, Picks & Betting Tips

 Can the "Russian Frankel" reclaim his crown?

-🏇 BET: Tuz’s prep run form is deliberately misleading per trainer comments — the win/place bet on Tuz looks the play.
-Drew’s Gold is a serious danger and worth a place ticket given his unbeaten record for Seemar.
+Bet: Tuz's prep run form is deliberately misleading based on trainer comments — the win/place bet on Tuz looks the play.
+Drew's Gold is a serious danger and worth a place ticket given his unbeaten record for Seemar.

 Six furlongs of electric sprint action on the Meydan turf.

-French fillies Rayevka and Monteille have been training companions throughout the Dubai Carnival, working in tandem on the turf straight Monday.
-Monteille’s head groom Anthony Lecordier was bullish: “She knows the Meydan straight now, she has really enjoyed being in Dubai and her coat looks magnificent.
-She’s really strengthened up since her comeback run.”
-Any rain-softened ground would be an additional positive.
-Ed Walker’s Northern Champion is the local wildcard — described as “a very unexposed sprinter” with “a great turn of foot.”
-Run Boy Run, second in the Nad Al Sheba Turf Sprint on Super Saturday, completed his final prep in good shape.
+French fillies Rayevka and Monteille have been training companions throughout the Dubai Carnival, working in tandem on the Meydan turf straight on Monday.
+Monteille's travelling head groom Anthony Lecordier was bullish: "She knows the Meydan straight now, she has really enjoyed being in Dubai and her coat looks magnificent.
+She's really strengthened up since her comeback run."
+Any ease in the ground from forecast rain would be an additional positive for Monteille.

 $1,000,000 Group 2 UAE Derby (Sponsored by Jumeirah)